Testing trajectory-based determinism via time probability distributions: Introduction

 \section{Introduction}

-There are numerous physical and philosophical discussions related to quantum mechanics (QM).
+There are numerous physical and philosophical discussions related to quantum mechanics.
 However, one fact remains undeniable: the quantum formalism has consistently succeeded in describing the distribution of detector clicks in experiments.
 This success might lead some to believe that it provides objective answers (though not interpretative) for all observable phenomena.
 However, a critical examination of some traditional experiments reveals that this is not always true.
 For example, consider a double-slit experiment~\cite{Zeilinger, Gahler, Tonomura, Bach, Carnal, Kurtsiefer, Brand}, where the position $y$ of a particle is measured on a detection screen located at $x=x_\tx{d}$, with the sub-index ``$\tx{d}$'' referring to the detector.
-Typically, the particle's flight-time is neither controlled nor measured in such experiments.
+This setup is schematically shown in Fig.~\ref{dupla_fenda}.
+Typically, the particle's arrival time is neither controlled nor measured in such experiments.
 After many runs of the experiment, the observer constructs the experimental time-independent probability density ${\wp_{y|x}}^{\mkern-22mu\tx{exp}}(y|x_\tx{d})$, which describes the possible locations $y$ reachable by the particle, conditioned on the detection line $x=x_\tx{d}$.
-Now, how can one apply Born's rule from the theoretical $|\psi(x,y,t)|^2$ to fit the experimental data?
+Now, how can one apply Born's rule from the theoretical joint probability density $|\psi(x,y,t)|^2$ to fit the experimental data?